Sample Screen Views

 RA Rates: RoadsideAmerica.com editors rate each attraction on their subjective scale of 1- to 5- Smiley Face Water Towers.

-Any attraction can be found on a map view in Near Me, Cities, Themes, etc. You can zoom out or in using standard iPhone app finger and thumb taps and movements.
+Any attraction can be found on a map view in Near Me, Cities, Themes, etc. You can zoom out or in using standard iPhone app finger and thumb taps and gestures.

-Tap the blue arrow to see the attraction Detail view, or the map green and blue map icon to generate a route in the Map App.
+Tap the (i) icon to see the attraction Detail view, or the green route icon to plot a route in the Map App, Google Maps, or other select map apps.

-Attractions with photos will display them in the Gallery, which you can get to by tapping the thumbnail photo in the Detail view or the Photos button in the bottom nav bar.
-Tapping the See All button displays a "light table" view of all the attraction's photos.
+Attractions with photos will display them in the Gallery, which you can get to by tapping the thumbnail photo in the Detail view.
+Drag through all the photos, or tap and step through by tapping the arrow.
+Tap Done to return to the Detail view.

 Submit A Tip

-You can submit a visitor tip to RoadsideAmerica.com from any attraction Detail page by tapping the Submit Tip button at the bottom.
+Submit a visitor tip to RoadsideAmerica.com from any attraction Detail page by tapping Submit Tip.
+You can also find the tip form at More, Submit Tip.
 There's an area to write your tip, add your name and email.
 You can also send photos with the tip.
 Just tap the Add Photo button -- you can choose to take a photo with your iPhone, or select an existing photo from your Photo Library.
 You can submit up to 5 photos per tip.

 RoadsideAmerica.com Sunset Alert™ is a neat feature that lets you set a warning in advance of sunset.
 Getting that last statue photo of the day is tricky when you're still miles away.
 You don't need to be using the app to get the alert.